aadams504/wand-generator/README.md

 # wand-generator

-script generates wand from wizarding world verified components
+This program generates the perfect wand for you using the magic of javascript.